2 sites for $49.99 ·

 • Ajax mode field on per-page rules (Kill / Isolate) with a radio selector in Developer Mode.
 Existing rules continue to behave exactly as before — no schema migration.

-• Keep-plugins field on isolate rules — optional allowlist of plugins to keep active alongside the owner.
-Useful when the endpoint legitimately depends on Wordfence, a rate limiter, or a sibling plugin.
-Empty list means “owner only”.
+• Companion field on isolate rules to keep specific plugins alongside the action's owner.
+Useful when the endpoint legitimately depends on a sibling plugin (firewall, rate limiter, etc.).

 • Action Browser on Per-Page Rules — searchable catalogue of every admin-ajax action registered on your site, grouped by owning plugin.
 Click Use on any row to prefill the rule form with the action name and the Admin-ajax scope.